Abdoh-Ash/would-you-rather/README.md

 Feeling like a champion yet?
 See how your performance compares to other users by clicking on the **Leaderboard** button in the navigation bar.

-Wanna sign-in as another user?
+Want to sign-in as another user?
 Simple!
 Just click on the **Log-Out** button in the navigation bar.
 Note that the currently signed-in user has its name displayed next to aforementioned button.

-# Final words

-Hope you have fun with the app, best wishes from the developer!
+## Authors

+- **Abdulrahman Alkhateeb**

+## License

+This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details